chrisroberts/flock_of_chefs/README.md

 ## How does it work

 Flock of Chefs uses DCell to provide inter-node communications.
-It uses Celluloid actors to provide APIs remote nodes can interact with.
-Resources will be implicitly converted to actors and will happily exist even after a convergence has completed.
+It uses Celluloid actors to provide APIs with with remote nodes can interact.
+It also persists resources allowing for out of band action notifications.

 ## Wait, what?

 Yep, resources are persisted after the convergence has completed.
 This allows resources to be defined during the Chef run that subscribe to remote resouces.
-Since remote convergence may not by occurring in a timely manner, we want to allow the local convergence to continue on, allowing the resources with remote subscriptions to run when they are notified.
+Since remote convergence may not be occurring in a timely manner, we want to allow the local convergence to continue on, allowing the resources with remote subscriptions to run when they are notified.